Re-Elect Sheriff Lafayette Woods, Jr.

 I would like to welcome you to the official website for the Campaign to Re-Elect Sheriff Lafayette Woods, Jr. Thank you for taking the time to visit my site and your desire to learn more about Sheriff Woods’ re-election campaign for the Office of Sheriff.

 I have worked side-by-side with my staff to achieve excellence in many areas.
-Even during the difficult times that 2021 brought, our office was able to complete the following improvements and accomplishments:
+Our office has been able to complete the following improvements and accomplishments:

-• Acquisition and installation of Guardian RFID--- an advanced cloud-based business and artificial intelligence technology used as a personnel management tool as well as jail detainee tracking, cell checking, security checking and record keeping tool to also help optimize staff performance and manage detainees more effectively.
-Through the same partnership, we were also able to acquire the Justice Bridge program, a teleconferencing system installed in each prison in Arkansas and now in the sheriff's office, jail and circuit court room in Jefferson County to connect detainees and the county judicial system that not only helps defray costs associated with jail detainee transportation at no cost to taxpayers, but also help reduce risks involved in transporting jail detainees to court.
+Acquisition and installation of Guardian Radio Frequency Identification (RFID), an advanced cloud-based business and artificial intelligence technology used as a personnel management tool as well as jail detainee tracking, cell checking, security checking and record keeping tool to also help optimize staff performance and manage detainees more effectively.
+Through the same partnership, we were also able to acquire the Justice Bridge program, a teleconferencing system installed in each prison in Arkansas and now in the sheriff's office, jail and circuit court room in Jefferson County to connect detainees and the county judicial system that not only helps defray costs associated with jail detainee transportation at no cost to taxpayers, but also help reduce risks involved in transporting jail detainees to court

-• Introduction of the first Comprehensive Opioid Abuse Site-Based Program (COAP) inside the W.C.
+- Introduction of the first Comprehensive Opioid Abuse Site-Based Program (COAP) inside the W.C.
 "Dub" Brassell Adult Detention Center.
-The program is aimed to aid in reducing the stigma associated with detainees suffering from substance abuse disorders through law enforcement and community educational efforts, increased awareness about opioid crises and strategies by peer recovery support specialists.
-To date, the program has graduated two classes.
+The program is aimed to aid in reducing the stigma associated with detainees suffering from substance abuse disorders through law enforcement and community educational efforts, increased awareness about opioid crisis and strategies by peer recovery support specialists.
+To date, the program has graduated two classes

 - Sheriff Lafayette Woods, Jr.